spujadas/elk-docker/docs/index.md

 Make sure that the drop-down "Time-field name" field is pre-populated with the value `@timestamp`, then click on "Create", and you're good to go.

+### Starting services selectively <a name="selective-services"></a>

+By default, when starting a container, all three of the ELK services (Elasticsearch, Logstash, Kibana) are started.

+The following environment variables may be used to selectively start a subset of the services:

+- `ELASTICSEARCH_START`: if set and set to anything other than `1`, then Elasticsearch will not be started.

+- `LOGSTASH_START`: if set and set to anything other than `1`, then Logstash will not be started.

+- `KIBANA_START`: if set and set to anything other than `1`, then Kibana will not be started.

+For example, the following command starts Elasticsearch only:

+	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it \
+		-e LOGSTASH_START=0 -e KIBANA_START=0 --name elk sebp/elk

+Note that if the container is to be started with Elasticsearch _disabled_, then:

+- If Logstash is enabled, then you need to make sure that the configuration file for Logstash's Elasticsearch output plugin (`/etc/logstash/conf.d/30-output.conf`) points to a host belonging to the Elasticsearch cluster rather than `localhost` (which is the default in the ELK image, since by default Elasticsearch and Logstash run together), e.g.:

+		output {
+		  elasticsearch { hosts => ["elk-master.example.com"] }
+		}

+- Similarly, if Kibana is enabled, then Kibana's `kibana.yml` configuration file must first be updated to make the `elasticsearch.url` setting (default value: `"http://localhost:9200"`) point to a running instance of Elasticsearch.

 ## Forwarding logs <a name="forwarding-logs"></a>

 Forwarding logs from a host relies on a forwarding agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.

 The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it will be phased out in favour of Filebeat, which should now be the preferred option.
-The two approaches are described below.
+The two approaches are described hereafter.

 ### Forwarding logs with Filebeat <a name="forwarding-logs-filebeat"></a>

-Install [Filebeat](https://www.elastic.co/products/beats/filebeat) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).
+Install [Filebeat](https://www.elastic.co/products/beats/filebeat) on the host you want to collect and forward logs from (see the *[References](#references)* section for links to detailed instructions).

 #### Example Filebeat set-up and configuration